 Stepping into frugality from the beginning can be overwhelming.
 Saving money is a marathon.
 Approach this money saving task with the intentions of the long term.
 Frugal home burnout is real.
 Taking small steps daily is more helpful than cutting everything at once.

-New frugal home families will benefit from goals.
+If you are new to becoming a frugal home family, goals will be important.
 There is the opportunity for savings on everything that we do.
+Savings, no matter how small is the epitome of a frugal home life.
 Our society has become very focused on the throw away concept.
 In turn, many have made themselves famous restoring that which others’ have thrown away.

-If your new to the frugal life try these ideas:
+If your new to the frugal living try some of these ideas:

 Be Creative with Frugal Home Ideas